aliakbarshafi/DGCI-Indices/README.md

 # DGCI-Indices
-Is the Grass greener anymore?
+Is the Grass green anymore?